-The ALP and the Australian left more generally have been enjoying the trend over the last three decades of wealthier voters migrating to the left both in their voting preferences and in their political identity.
-For half a century now the wealthiest third of Australian society has sent their children to universities funded by their own taxes where their progeny have been indoctrinated by lecturers drawn almost exclusively from the furthest left 5% of the population.
+The ALP and the Australian left more generally have been enjoying the trend over the last three decades of wealthier voters migrating to the left, both in their voting preferences and in their political identity.
+For half a century now, the wealthiest third of Australian society has sent its children to universities funded by their own taxes, where their progeny have been indoctrinated by lecturers drawn almost exclusively from the furthest left 5% of the population.
 This shift in attitudes amongst the privileged on social issues is the reason why electoral battles in wealthy federal electorates like Wentworth, Warringah, Kooyong and Higgins have become battles over who has the most progressive views on issues like climate change, refugees and gay marriage.

-In the recent Victorian state election the Labor party won in a landslide with a 6% swing but it was a swing concentrated in wealthy areas.
-While the ALP took the extremely wealthy electorate of Hawthorn and almost took the super-rich beachside electorate of Brighton their vote in the working class outer suburbs and regional towns was much less impressive.
+In the recent Victorian state election, the Labor party won in a landslide with a 6% swing, but it was a swing concentrated in wealthy areas.
+While the ALP took the extremely wealthy electorate of Hawthorn and almost took the super-rich beachside electorate of Brighton, its vote in the working-class outer suburbs and regional towns was much less impressive.

-In the Federal election the ALP bosses in the garden state targeted twelve seats overall but four in particular that they were certain of: Corangamite (which takes in the area around the regional city of Geelong), Dunkley (centred on the working class suburb of Frankston), Chisholm (a heavily Chinese upper middle class suburb in Melbourne’s east) and La Trobe (a semi-rural seat on Melbourne’s fringe).
+In the Federal election, the ALP bosses in the garden state targeted twelve seats overall but four in particular that they were certain of: Corangamite (which takes in the area around the regional city of Geelong), Dunkley (centred on the working-class suburb of Frankston), Chisholm (a heavily Chinese upper-middle-class suburb in Melbourne’s east) and La Trobe (a semi-rural seat on Melbourne’s fringe).
 They won Dunkley and Corangamite due to redistricting that should have made both safe Labor seats anyway.
-As of writing this they have won no others in the entire state and seem highly unlikely to do so..
+As of writing, they have won no others in the entire state and seem highly unlikely to do so.
 The swing to the ALP in Victoria seems to have only come from the inner cities and the heavily immigrant suburbs that already voted for them anyway.
 The state as a whole was filled with marginal Liberal and National electorates and suffered a 1.2% swing to the ALP.
-Yet with the exception of the two redistricted seats none of those marginals in the suburbs and regions fell.
+Yet with the exception of the two redistricted seats, none of those marginals in the suburbs and regions fell.

-The day after the election I saw an online message from an acquaintance of mine who works in the humanities faculty of a major Victorian university.
-He seemed genuinely confused at the election results.
-So did most of his friends, predominantly inner city upper middle class types in the media and higher education sectors.
+The day after the election, I saw an online message from an acquaintance who works in the humanities faculty of a major Victorian university.
+He seemed genuinely confused by the election results.
+So did most of his friends, predominantly inner-city upper-middle-class types in the media and higher education sectors.
 They had no idea how this could have happened.
 They all watch the ABC (some even work there) and all considered themselves to be amongst the best informed citizens in the country.
 Yet they had no idea why people in the suburbs and regions didn’t share their thoughts and fears.
 “Are we really that much in a bubble?” one of them asked.

-In 1970 Kim Beazley Snr the father of the later opposition leader declared at an ALP State conference that: “When I joined the Labor Party, it contained the cream of the working class.
+In 1970, Kim Beazley Snr, father of the later opposition leader, declared at an ALP State conference that: “When I joined the Labor Party, it contained the cream of the working class.
 But as I look about me now, all I see are the dregs of the middle class.
 When will you middle class perverts stop using the Labor Party as a cultural spittoon?”